 The car bomb exploded on the outskirts of the city, on the side of a main road leading out of Irbil to Kirkuk.

 Kurdish officials said at least two people were injured, and the local television network Rudaw reported from the scene that three people light injuries.

-This string of incidents came as the death toll death rose to 70 from an attack on Sunni Muslims a day earlier at a mosque in northeast Iraq, when suspected Shiite militiamen opened fire on worshipers.
+The bombings came as the death toll rose to 70 from an attack on Sunni Muslims a day earlier at a mosque in northeast Iraq, when suspected Shiite militiamen opened fire on worshipers.